Woman and dog lying in bed

 6. Don’t shy away from the M word:

 Money.
 The issue is going to come up eventually and it’s best to be upfront about it.
 Adult children often boomerang back precisely because they need to save, to stand any chance of moving out.
 This doesn’t mean they shouldn’t contribute.
-Different families will have different perspectives here.
-Even if you don’t want to keep hold of the rent, charging it and stashing it away for a house deposit not only builds the nest-egg, it also gets them in the habit of spending the bulk of their wage on accommodation.
+Different families will have different perspectives here and many ask themselves: should I charge my child board or rent?
+Even if you don’t want to keep hold of the rent, charging it and stashing it away for a house deposit not only builds the nest-egg, it also gets them in the habit of spending the bulk of their wage on accommodation and teaches them an important financial lesson.
 If they really aren’t in a position to contribute financially, make it clear that their input will be required in other ways as a condition of living with you.

 7. Communicate: